velizar-stefanovic/renter/README.md

 The dataset used in this project was collected by a crawler from the popular real estate website www.nekretnine.rs

 The focus was on rental properties in Belgrade, Serbia (~4500 properties), and on structured data (property location, size, number of rooms etc.) - images were not included.

+### Project status

+1. DONE - Schedule fetch_ids execution that runs on a daily basis using AWS Lambda, and store its result on AWS S3 as .csv file ✅

+2. WIP - As soon as new .csv file is uploaded to S3, run scrape_data execution using AWS Lambda which